SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-10-weekend-editrix-exposed.md

 ## The test

 Fortunately, the test was easy enough to operate that even a couple of older PhDs could do it without too much problem.
 After swabbing the Weekend Editrix's nose, we used the buffer solution to extract the antigens into solution.
-We put 4 drops into the sample chamber, and watched the sample strip gradually turn pink.
+We put the 4 required drops of loaded buffer into the sample chamber, and watched the sample strip gradually turn pink as the goop diffused along.

 The readout is kind of interesting: there are 2 red bars that might appear, labelled "C" and "T" ([photo below](#the-result)).